-As the holidays approach, so too does a sense of disquiet about celebrating Christmas in public schools.
-Some feel that their ability to even use the word “Christmas” has been muted and they have been rendered invisible due to “political correctness”.
+As the holidays approach, so too does a some tension about celebrating Christmas in public schools.
+Some feel that their ability to even use the word “Christmas” has been muted.
+Political correctness is cited as rendering people invisible.

-Whenever there is recognition of other festivals/cultures/celebrations, it is usually by way of a presentation in a small setting or by asking it’s observers to wear their traditional “costumes” and bring in some of their “traditional food.”
+Whenever there is recognition of other festivals/cultures/celebrations, it is usually by way of a presentation in a small setting.
+Often asking its observers to wear their traditional “costumes” and bring in some of their “traditional food”.
 If recognized, these are often never given the same level of recognition as Christmas.

-As we strive to develop an inclusive Canadian society, we need to equally recognize and meaningfully celebrate Diwali, Chanukah, `Eid, Kwanzaa, Chinese New Year, Kushali and the many other beautiful celebrations that are now truly Canadian.
+As we strive to develop an inclusive Canadian society, we need to equally recognize and meaningfully celebrate with all.
+Diwali, Chanukah, `Eid, Kwanzaa, Chinese New Year, Kushali and many other beautiful celebrations that are now truly Canadian.

 This means not reducing it to a “samosa and sari” (dress up and bring your food) day but allowing these celebrations a similar space as Christmas.
 It is not about replacing Christmas.
 It’s about recognizing that we are a part of a cosmopolitan society.